-Fireplace glass doors are installed mainly for looks and to stop drafts from coming down the chimney into the home.
+Fireplace glass doors are installed mainly to stop drafts from coming down the chimney into the home and to add aesthetic value.
 Some people think the glass used in fireplace doors can withstand any high temperature a fire can dish out, but that’s simply not true.

-Luckily, for homeowners like Kelly and Mark, if tempered glass does break, it fractures into small relatively harmless fragments.
+Luckily for homeowners like Kelly and Mark, if tempered glass does break, it fractures into small, relatively harmless fragments.
 Since there are no jagged edges or sharp shards, the chance of injury is greatly decreased.

 Kelly describes her experience in her own hilarious way on “Live with Kelly and Ryan” declaring that it’s a miracle no one was hurt.
 Kelly says that Mark was sitting on the couch as she laid curled up on the floor close to the fireplace trying to keep warm.
 She turned away from the fireplace for a moment when all of a sudden the glass fireplace doors exploded and glass shot out into the room.

 The worst part of the experience, according to Kelly?
 Not that her doors were broken.
 Or the carpet caught on fire.
 Or that glass went flying all over the room.
 But that her beloved Madonna concert t-shirt got five burn holes in it!